 Color documents may not print in color!
-Print Preview will show in color even if the selected printer cannot print color.
+Print Preview will show in color even if the selected printer cannot print color or if its properties are set to print in gray scale.
 Word does not have a way to show you what the document will look like in gray scale.

-Click in the Quick Access Toolbar on the button .
+Click in the Quick Access Toolbar on the Print Preview button .

 You put that button on the bar in an earlier lesson.